codechimp-org/lms-tvh/README.md

 ## TVHeadend Configuration
-To stream audio to Logitech Media Server a specific audio profile must be created and set as the default for a user account that this plugin will connect with.
+To stream audio to Logitech Media Server a specific audio profile must be created.

 First setup a new profile

-Create a new user specifically for this plugin.
+Optionally, if using TVHeadend security create a new user specifically for this plugin and set the default profile to be the one you just created above.

 ## Plugin Installation
 Go to the Logitech Media Server Settings page.
 On the Plugins tab insert the repository URL for this plugin at the bottom of the page.